 The Board has adopted internal guidelines for matters requiring Board approval, including but not limited to the appointment of Directors (as recommended by the NC) and their remuneration packages (as recommended by the RC), Board sub-committees and material transactions, including investment in and disposal of securities, subsidiaries and associates, operation of banking accounts, credit facilities, bank deposits, provision of corporate guarantees and the provision, capitalization, and denomination of loans to subsidiaries.
-The Board also approves the half year and full year results announcements, Interested Person Transactions Circulars and Annual Reports of the Company.
+The Board also approves the half year and full year results announcements, Interested Person Transactions and Annual Reports of the Company.

-During the financial year ended 31 December 2014 ("FY2014"), the Board consists of two executive Directors and four non-executive Directors, three of whom are independent.
-Notwithstanding the fact that Mr Lim Kang San, Mr Tan Keh Eyo and Mr Lim Tee Kit has each served on the Board beyond nine years, the NC and the Board considers each of them to be independent as they do not hold any shares in the Company and receive only a fixed fee income from the Company and are independent in character and judgement, and do not have any relationships with any member of the Board.
+During the financial year ended 31 December 2015 ("FY2015"), the Board consists of two executive Directors and four non-executive Directors, three of whom are independent.
+Notwithstanding the fact that Mr Lim Kang San, Mr Tan Keh Eyo and Mr Lim Tee Kit has each served on the Board beyond nine years, the NC and the Board considers each of them to be independent as they do not hold any shares in the Company, receive only a fixed fee income from the Company, and are independent in character and judgement, and do not have any relationships that could interfere with the exercise of the directors' independent business judgement.
+The above Directors have exercised independence in their views and judgement in the Board and Board Committee meetings, and have displayed characteristics expected of independent directors.

 The Board meets at least twice a year.
 Ad-hoc Board meetings will be held as and when necessary.
-A total of two Board meetings were held in FY2014.
-Directors may participate in a meeting of the Board by means of conference telephone, videoconferencing, audio visual or other similar communications equipment under the Company's Articles of Association.
+A total of two Board meetings were held in FY2015.
+Directors may participate in a meeting of the Board by means of telephone conference, videoconferencing, audio visual or other similar communications equipment under the Company's Constitution.

 Director Designation Committee Membership

 Audit Nominating Remuneration

-David Teo Kee Bock Chairman - - -
+David Teo Kee Bock Executive Chairman - - -

 Steven Teo Kee Chong Managing Director - - -

 Ang Kim Ton Non-Executive Director - - -

 Lim Kang San Independent Director Chairman Member Member

 Tan Keh Eyo Independent Director Member Chairman Member

 Lim Tee Kit Lead Independent Director Member Member Chairman